Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 This is why insurers in the North Star State provide you with the following additional coverage options:

-• Collision Coverage – With this addition to your policy you will be covered if you hit another vehicle, your vehicle is hit by someone else, you hit a stationary object, or your vehicle rolls over unintentionally.
+• Collision Coverage: This addition to your policy covers you if you hit another vehicle, your vehicle is hit by someone else, you hit a stationary object, or your vehicle rolls over unintentionally.

-• Comprehensive Coverage – This type of coverage protects you from damage due to vandalism, theft, natural disasters, or animal strikes.
+• Comprehensive Coverage: This type of coverage protects you from damage caused by vandalism, theft, natural disasters, or animal strikes.

-When deciding on additional coverage options it is always a good idea to consider the loss ratio of the companies that you are thinking about doing business with.
+When deciding on additional coverage options, it is always a good idea to consider the loss ratio of the companies with which you are considering doing business.

 Take a look at the table below to see the loss ratio trends for Minnesota.